russinnes/EOTDecode/README.md

 Arm Status:     Normal
 ```
 The same data is dumped as JSON to a log file in the working directory as well.

-This project is licensed under the MIT license.

 ## Acknowledgments